florinpop17/app-ideas/Projects/True-or-False-App.md

 explore edge cases.

 The two values and the conditional operator are entered by the user and the result to be displayed will be TRUE or FALSE.
-The implemenation must not use the `eval()` function to generate the result of the conditional.
+The implementation must not use the `eval()` function to generate the result of the conditional.

 ## User Stories